A vehicle parked near Spitzkoppe at sunset in Namibia

 Who a 14-day Namibia trip suits best

-If this is your first Namibia trip and you want the classic mix of dunes, coast, dramatic dry-country scenery, and wildlife, 14 days is usually the cleanest answer.
-Ten days can work, but you feel the cuts more sharply.
-Two weeks is where the route stops constantly apologising for itself.
+If this is your first Namibia trip and you want the classic mix of dunes, coast, dry-country scenery, and wildlife, 14 days is the cleanest answer.
+Ten days can work, but you feel every cut.
+Two weeks is where the route stops apologising for itself.

 Quick check